samsel/easy-url-params/README.md

 easy-url-params
 ===============

-Easy URL Params is a utility plugin for Chrome browser to manipulate and play with the query parameters in URL.
+Easy URL Params is an extension for Chrome to manipulate and play with the query parameters in URL.